The balloon question

-Since Karishma mentioned that her brother loved chocolate, my sis started off with a rich chocolate chip sponge base.
+Since Karishma mentioned that her brother loved chocolate as a dessert, my sis started off with a rich chocolate chip sponge base.
 The pictures, where are the damn pictures?
 Right, let’s not argue about who deleted the pictures from their phones, since we both deleted them.
 Oh, well!

-Anyways, the chocolate sponge was lathered with a generous layer of butterscotch flavored buttercream.
+Anyways, the vegetarian chocolate sponge cake was lathered with a generous layer of butterscotch flavored buttercream.
 An eclectic combination, but it tastes yummy, even if I do say so myself.